samanthamaiaduarte/workshop-springMVC/README.md

 1. Create a empty database in MySQL

-2. Run the application replacing:
+2. Run the application replacing:<br/>
 a.
 SERVER_NAME for your server name or ip address <br/>
 b.
 PORT for your server port <br/>
 c.
 DATABASE_NAME for the database name you just create